 You can find many different topic and thesis examples online!
 Another good idea is to find reliable support online.

 How to Write a Thesis Statement: Different Approaches

 Sometimes students wonder how the questions-answers paper should look like, and what should be the thesis statement.
 Well, the FAQ-style essay is really something different from a regular high school or college essay.
 You must assert these questions and provide reasons for your ideas.

 Types of Thesis Statements

-There are two types of thesis statements.
-A non-debatable one belongs to the narrow category.
-This is a sentence which simply states an obvious fact.
+- A non-debatable thesis belongs to the narrow category.
+It is a sentence which simply states an obvious fact.
 It is something on which all scientists and their studies have already agreed on.
 So, if your reader is a high school teacher, you can give it a try.
-In case you are defending a Ph.D. dissertation, you should move to the debatable facts.
+If you are defending a Ph.D. dissertation, you should move to the debatable facts.